deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

     // --------------------------------------------------------------------
 	// OBSERVATION - these fields are *deterministically* set by the
-	// Guardian nodes when making an observation.
+	// Phylax nodes when making an observation.
 They uniquely identify
 	// a message and are used for replay protection.
 	//
 	// Any given message MUST NEVER result in two different VAAs.